 But there’s another major difference between cash and credit cards that merchants love.
 Most merchants are charged a transaction fee for credit card payments.
 This is why some small businesses are cash only or have a minimum amount for credit purchases.
 They don’t want to pay the processing fee unless the transaction is worthwhile.

 Cash can also give you a bit of negotiating power.
 When I bought furniture for my first house, I went to smaller family owned furniture stores with a wad of cash.
 Those stores love knowing they are going to get paid without a paper trail.
 I used that to my advantage to get a few hundred bucks off the sofa and to get a free coffee table.
 The proprietor specifically asked me if I had cash on hand when I asked if he’d cut a deal for paying cash.

 Is it Better to Use Cash or Credit Card or Bank Card?

 And now its time to answer the golden question – the question you all came here looking for answers to.
 Is it better to use cash or card?
 And which type of card is best?
 And the answer to that is: It Depends.

 Sorry, I’m sure you were looking for an easy answer.
 But it really does depend on your situation and what works best for you.
-Overall, credit cards are the best, because they are the most secure and usually offer sweet sweet rewards.
+Overall, credit cards are the best, because they are the most secure and usually offer sweet perks.
 But if you aren’t disciplined and can’t use it without putting yourself into debt, it quickly turns into the worst option.
-There’s always risk involved with those nice rewards.
+There’s always risk involved with those nice cash rewards.

 If you don’t think you can pay back off your credit card bill in full every month, it’s probably not the answer.
 So, the next question is, cash or card (bank card)?